Home » Territorial pathways

 Cooperative models and local development

-This pathway will look at how cooperative models can promote social cohesion, inclusion and integration, and how local authorities can use the SSE as a basis for economic and social development in their area.
-It's also an opportunity to get to know the beautiful town of Saintes, with its exceptional and vibrant heritage.
+This course focused on how cooperative models can promote social cohesion, inclusion and integration, and how local authorities can draw on the social and solidarity economy to develop economic and social development in their area.
+It was also an opportunity to discover the beautiful city of Saintes, with its rich and vibrant heritage.

 ADEFIP, Coop Atlantique, Coopération agricole Nouvelle-Aquitaine, Coopérative d’activités et d’emploi Oriú, Coopérative Les Vignerons de Tutiac, Côté Coulisses, Dans l’œil du Silo, La Belle Étoile, La Douka, Le Sas, MétamorphOse